Ferris Bueller (TV series): Episodes

-Season 1 (1990–91)

 Reception and cancellation

 Compared to the film, the show received mostly negative reviews from critics.
-It also suffered from comparisons to not only the '80s film, but also another series, Parker Lewis Can't Lose; at the time that series initially proved to be more successful when it came to ratings, lasting for three seasons.
-Ratings for Ferris were strong at first, but declined in later episodes.
-The series was cancelled due to poor viewership and low ratings after one season airing a total of thirteen episodes.
+It also suffered from comparisons to another series, Parker Lewis Can't Lose, which proved to be more successful when it came to ratings, lasting for three seasons.
+Ratings for a Ferris "sneak preview" were strong, but ratings for the actual series were much lower.
+In an October 5, 1990 interview, NBC executive Warren Littlefield said the show was already in danger of cancellation, and could be pulled from the schedule as soon as the ratings for episode 4 came in.
+The series was canceled due to poor viewership and low ratings after one season, airing a total of thirteen episodes.